Fatigue (PDQ®)–Patient Version

 - Anemia is a common cause of fatigue.

-- Side effects related to nutrition may cause or increase fatigue.
+- Nutrition needs change and cause or increase fatigue.

-- Anxiety and depression are the most common psychological causes of fatigue in cancer patients.
+- Anxiety and depression are the most common psychological causes of fatigue in people with cancer.

 - Medicines other than chemotherapy may add to fatigue.

-Fatigue in cancer patients may have more than one cause.
+Fatigue in people with cancer may have more than one cause.

-Fatigue in cancer patients may be caused by the following:
+Fatigue in people with cancer may be caused by the following:

 - Anemia (a lower than normal number of red blood cells).